freeCodeCamp/how-to-contribute-to-open-source/CONTRIBUTING.md

 up the issue but make sure to leave a comment.

-*Note*: Every open-source project has a **CONTRIBUTING.md** file, please make sure to read theirs before you open up a pull request, otherwise your pull request may be rejected.
+*Note*: Every open-source project has a **CONTRIBUTING.md** file, please make sure to read this before you open up a pull request, otherwise it may be rejected.
 However if you do not see any contributing.md file, you can send a pull request but do it in a descriptive manner.

 ### Helpful Resources